War crimes in Afghanistan: Attacks on civilian objects

+By the United States

 2015 Kunduz hospital airstrike

 On 3 October 2015, a USAF airstrike hit a hospital operated by Doctors Without Borders in Kunduz during the Battle of Kunduz.
 42 people were killed and over 30 were injured in the airstrike.
 Zeid Ra’ad al-Hussein, the United Nations High Commissioner for Human Rights said the airstrike may have been a war crime.
 Eleven days after the airstrike, a US tank entered the hospital compound.
 Doctors Without Borders officials said: "Their unannounced and forced entry damaged property, destroyed potential evidence and caused stress and fear for the MSF team."
 The United States Central Command's investigation concluded that personnel failed to comply with the rules of engagement and the law of armed conflict, but that the airstrike was not a war crime, due to the lack of intentionality.
 The investigation found that the incident resulted from a mixture of human errors and equipment failures, and that none of the personnel knew they were striking a medical facility, Desk analysis by law professor Jens David Ohlin was inconclusive about a war crime being committed.
 Doctors without Borders rejected the US internal investigation, noting that it was undertaken by a party to the conflict and stated the bombing of a hospital was a violation of international humanitarian law.